-70. However, while defendants have contended before this Court that Conrail's shareholders will have a choice with respect to the CSX Transaction since they will vote on whether the Charter Amendment will be adopted or not, in fact defendants have determined to leave them no choice.
-Put simply, unless and until Conrail management has received sufficient proxies to assure approval of the Charter Amendment, no shareholder votes will be counted at all.
-In its proxy statement, Conrail states:
+70. However, while defendants contended before this Court that Conrail's shareholders would have a choice with respect to the CSX Transaction since they will vote on whether the Charter Amendment will be adopted or not, in fact defendants determined to leave them no choice.